Our law firm has handled a lot of vertebrae fracture car, motorcycle, and truck accident cases over the last 18 years.

 This is far lower than our law firm’s average settlement in vertebrae fracture cases.
 Why?
 There could be some jurisdictional differences because this is not Maryland data but national data.
 But they may also be including hairline fractures which are hardly the same thing.

-When I first read this report, I assumed these vertebral fracture numbers were low because they excluded cases where there was a spinal cord or head injury.
-But apparently, 7.5% of the verdicts were in excess of $2,500,000, which means they have to include vertebrae fractures where the spinal cord was implicated or there was an accompanying head injury.
+In fact, I assumed these vertebral fracture numbers were low because they excluded cases where there was a spinal cord or head injury.
+But apparently, 7.5% of the verdicts were in excess of $2,500,000.
+This likely means they included vertebrae fractures where the spinal cord was implicated, or there was an accompanying head injury.

 - 2020: California: $21,513,000 Verdict—A farmworker suffered a cervical spine fracture after a vehicle rear-ended the van that he was a passenger in.
 He went to the hospital, where doctors performed cervical fusion surgery on him.
 Despite the surgery, he was now partially quadriplegic and used a wheelchair.
 His neurosurgeon testified that he was wheelchair-bound for life.
 The jury awarded the man $21,513,000.
 Unlike many states including Maryland, California does not have a cap on non-economic damages, a fact that we become clear in the next two cases.
 That said, I’m sure the medical bills were extremely high and his future medical care needs certainly run in the millions.

 - 2020: California: $4,875,000 Settlement—A retiree suffered vertebrae fractures at T7, L2, L3, L4, and L5 after a vehicle struck his head-on at an intersection.
 He also suffered sternum, left ulna, right ilium, and rib fractures.
 The man underwent multiple surgeries to repair these injuries.
 He was hospitalized for over 170 days.
 His counsel contended that he could no longer walk on his own and needed round-the-clock care for life.
 The case settled for $4,875,000.